sodadata/docs/api-docs/public-api-to-grafana.md

 # Build a Grafana dashboard
 *Last modified on {% last_modified_at %}*

-This guide offers an example for building a data quality reporting dashboard using the Soda Cloud API and Grafana.
+This guide offers an example of how to create a data quality reporting dashboard using the Soda Cloud API and Grafana.
 Such a dashboard enables data engineers to monitor the status of Soda scans and capture and display check results.

 Use the [Soda Cloud API]({% link api-docs/public-cloud-api-v1.md %}) to trigger data quality scans and extract metadata from your Soda Cloud account, then store the metadata in PostgreSQL and use it to customize visualized data quality results in Grafana.